SHOP THE POST

 Step 5: Expose the Paper

-Once the paper is dry, it’s time to expose it under a UV light box.
-The paper is placed in a printing frame with a negative on top and then exposed to the UV light for a predetermined amount of time.
+Once the paper is dry, it’s time to expose it to a UV light box.
+The paper is placed in a printing frame with a negative on top, then exposed to UV light for a predetermined time.
 The exposure time will depend on the strength of your UV light source and the desired result.

 Step 6: Develop the Print